Michael Crick

 Michael Lawrence Crick (born 21 May 1958) is an English broadcaster, journalist and author.
-He was a founding member of the Channel 4 News Team in 1982 and remained there until joining the BBC in 1990.
+He was a founding member of the Channel 4 News team in 1982 and remained there until joining the BBC in 1990.
 He started work on the BBC's Newsnight programme in 1992, serving as political editor from 2007 until his departure from the BBC in 2011.
 Crick then returned to Channel 4 News as political correspondent.
 In 2014 he was chosen as Specialist Journalist of the Year at the Royal Television Society television journalism awards.

 Early life

 Crick was born in Northampton, the eldest child of teachers John Crick and Patricia Wright, and brother to triplets Catherine, Anne and Beatrice.
 He was educated at the Manchester Grammar School (then a direct grant grammar school) and in 1975 was a member of the winning school team in the English Speaking Union Public Speaking Competition.
 Crick joined the Labour Party at the age of 15, and while revising for his A-levels, he worked as election agent for the party's candidate Gerard Collier (later Lord Monkswell).

-Crick then studied Philosophy, Politics and Economics (PPE) at New College, Oxford, and graduated with a first class honours Bachelor of Arts (BA) degree.
+Crick studied philosophy, politics and economics (PPE) at New College, Oxford, and graduated with a first class honours Bachelor of Arts (BA) degree.
 At Oxford, he was editor of the student newspaper, Cherwell; founded both the Oxford Handbook and the Oxbridge Careers Handbook; chaired the Democratic Labour Club; and was president of the Oxford Union in Michaelmas Term 1979, succeeding Theresa May's future husband Philip.